Site Designed & Maintained by Laurence Hughes

 OUR DEFINITION OF THE TERM ‘NON-LEAGUE’

-Our definition of a 'Non-League' Team on this website is generally Clubs who play in Senior Saturday Football from the Blue Square Bet Premier League (Football Conference) downwards and operate on more or less a Semi-Professional basis'.
+Our definition of a 'Non-League' Team on this website is generally Clubs who play in Senior Saturday Football from the National League downwards and operate on more or less a Semi-Professional basis' where players are either on contract or get paid expenses and the clubs play in stadiums or enclosed pitches where gate money is taken.
 In other words, Step 1 to Step 7 of the ‘Non-League Pyramid’.
-For our Non-League DVD catalogue however, we have included all mens' clubs who play their football on Saturdays, including the A.F.A.
-Leagues such as the Amateur Football Combination and the Southern Amateur League, and even down to parks' level.
+Parks level Saturday Leagues such as the Amateur Football Combination and the Southern Amateur League are generally included as part of our ‘Sunday League’ section for the purpose of this website.

 OUR ‘NON-LEAGUE’ FILMING HISTORY